 - With only three pushes, you can go back to one song.

-- Swipe up/down – Increase/decrease volume
+- Swipe up or down – increase or decrease volume

 - Using “Hey Siri,” you may do a variety of things, such as adjust the volume, ask for directions, manage the playback, and check your messages.